-I miss picking up the phone to call and hear the sound of a life-long friend's voice, and hearing in that first familiar "hello" a sweet mix of love and loyalty and joy... knowing we share a history together which includes our innermost secrets and flaws, and that we love each other just the same.
+I miss picking up the phone to call and hear the sound of a life-long friend's voice.
+I used to love that first familiar "hello," detecting a sweet mix of love and loyalty and happiness at hearing from me, knowing we share a history together which includes our innermost secrets and flaws, and that we love each other just the same.

-I miss the glorious feeling of a daily shower, and the soft, massaging flow of water gliding over your skin.
-I miss the wonderful feeling of being clean and fresh from head to toe, of having bouncy clean hair every day, and smelling of scented soap.
+I miss the glorious feeling of a daily shower and the soft, massaging flow of water gliding over your skin.
+I miss the wonderful feeling of being clean and fresh from head to toe, of having bouncy hair every day, and smelling of scented soap.

 I miss getting to see my fiance's sweet smile each day and the amazing sense of comfort I get in being wrapped in his arms.